 - Definition: Number of deaths among children under age 1 per 1,000 live births, by race/ethnicity (e.g., in 2012-2016, the mortality rate among African American/black infants in California was 10.2 deaths per 1,000 births to African American/black women).

-- Data Source: California Dept. of Public Health, Death Statistical Master Files; National Center for Health Statistics, Linked Birth / Infant Death Records (Sept.
-2017).
+- Data Source: California Dept. of Public Health, Birth and Death Statistical Master Files; National Center for Health Statistics, Linked Birth / Infant Death Records (Feb.
+2019).